 Does Bluetooth Use Data?

-The good news is that Bluetooth will not impact your data plan since it uses a different kind of signal.
+The good news is that Bluetooth will not impact your data plan, since it uses a different kind of signal.

-Bluetooth does not need an internet connection to transmit the signal from a device to another.
+Bluetooth does not need an internet connection to transmit the signal from one device to another.
 Bluetooth uses short-range radio waves to connect two compatible devices.
 This is why Bluetooth is a perfect option when you travel and cannot access internet networks.

 For instance, by enabling Bluetooth on your smartphone, you can listen to music or watch TV series.
 You can connect the smartphone with Bluetooth headphones or a Bluetooth speaker.